Top 10 Best Gambling and The Mafia Books

 By John L. Smith

 · Running Scared is an engaging and sharply observed biography of Steve Wynn, and John L. Smith tells the story with a clear, steady voice that makes the book both informative and easy to follow.
-Smith traces Wynn’s rise from small scale property operator to one of the most influential figures in modern Las Vegas, highlighting the creativity and persistence that helped him shape the city’s skyline.
+As a standout in the business biography and casino history genre, Smith traces Wynn’s rise from small scale property operator to one of the most influential figures in modern Las Vegas, highlighting the creativity, passion, and persistence that helped him shape the city’s skyline.
 The writing blends strong reporting with vivid anecdotes, giving readers insight into Wynn’s business decisions, personal challenges and public battles.
 Smith captures the tension between Wynn’s bold vision and the tough competitive environment he navigated, offering a nuanced picture rather than a simple portrait of success.
 The pacing is smooth, moving naturally between Wynn’s major developments, such as the Mirage and Bellagio, and the political and financial pressures that surrounded them.
 Smith also highlights how Wynn transformed casino marketing, resort design and guest experience, setting standards that influenced the entire industry.
-His careful research adds depth without slowing the storytelling, making the book accessible to readers who may be new to Las Vegas history.
+Wynn’s passion for transforming Las Vegas drove him to fine tune his strategies continuously, ensuring he stayed ahead in a fiercely competitive market.
+Smith’s careful research adds depth without slowing the storytelling, making the book accessible to readers who may be new to Las Vegas history.
 The character sketches of Wynn and the people around him add colour and help anchor the narrative in real personalities.

 The book appeals to readers who enjoy business biographies, casino history and stories about ambitious figures who reshape their industries.
 For anyone interested in a detailed, lively and balanced look at one of Las Vegas’s most significant developers, Running Scared is a compelling and rewarding read.